-On December 28, 2025, a tragic accident occurred near Nizanda, Oaxaca, Mexico, when the Interoceanic Train derailed, resulting in fourteen fatalities and 97 injuries.
-As of January 1, 2026, the death toll had increased to 14 following the death of a 73-year-old woman who succumbed to injuries from the crash.
+On December 28, 2025, a tragic accident occurred near Nizanda, Oaxaca, Mexico, when the Interoceanic Train derailed, resulting in 13 fatalities and 98 injuries.
+The death toll increased to 14 following the death of a 73-year-old woman who succumbed to injuries from the crash.
 The train was carrying 250 people and derailed while navigating a bend in the Asuncion Ixtaltepec region.

-The Mexican Navy, which supervises the railway line, reported that 241 passengers and nine crew members were on board during the accident.
-Among the injured, five are in a critical state, and 36 continue to receive medical attention.
-An additional 139 individuals were reported safe.
+The Mexican Navy, which supervises the railway line, reported 241 passengers and nine crew members were on board.
+Five were in serious condition, and 36 continued to receive medical attention.

-Photographs from the crash site revealed train cars that had plunged down a steep hill into a thick jungle below, with other cars lying overturned.
-The remote location and challenging access to the site hindered rescue efforts.
+Photographs from the crash site revealed train cars that had plunged down a 6.5-meter (21-foot) embankment into dense jungle below, with other cars lying overturned.
+The remote location hindered rescue efforts.

-Mexican President Claudia Sheinbaum ordered the navy secretary to visit the area and lend support to the affected families.
-According to President Sheinbaum, “The train and infrastructure were working correctly.”
+President Claudia Sheinbaum ordered Navy Secretary Raymundo Morales Ángeles to visit the area and lend support to the affected families.

 An investigation has been launched by Mexico’s Attorney General’s Office to identify the cause of the accident.
 The surviving train operator was questioned as part of the investigation.
 As President Sheinbaum stated in a press conference on Dec.
 30, “The prosecutor’s office has already interviewed the operator and several other people.”
 She cautioned against conjecture about the train’s speed prior to the completion of the investigation.

 Among those lost in the accident was 15-year-old Luisa.
 Her father, Hector Serrano Garcia, mourned with family members at an Oaxaca funeral home.
-Prior to confirmation of Luisa’s death, her grandmother had issued a desperate plea on social media for assistance in locating her.
+Before confirmation of Luisa’s death, her grandmother had issued a desperate plea on social media for assistance in locating her.

 Ana Guadalupe Fabre and her 16-year-old son, who were returning to Veracruz after celebrating Christmas with family, were also injured in the derailment.